kverawat/common-tasks/README.md

       +- css/
       +- index.html

-#How to use
+#How to Use

-Install gulp globally

-    npm install -g gulp

-Install these npm modules in your project using `npm install --save-dev`

-    gulp
-    del
-    gulp-size
-    gulp-concat
-    gulp-uglify
-    gulp-sourcemaps
-    main-bower-files
-    gulp-ng-annotate
-    gulp-watch
-    run-sequence
-    gulp-sass
-    gulp-minify-css
-    gulp-autoprefixer

-To run the asset pipeline for development
+1. Run the asset pipeline
+  - For development

          gulp dev

-To run the asset pipeline for production (includes minification)
+  - For production (includes minification)

          gulp prod

-Serve and watch all relevant files (for development only)
+2. Deploy your stuff

+  - For development (opens browser and watches all relevent files)

          gulp serve

+  - For production

+    Copy the contents of `dist/` to your server

+#Requires These Packages

+Install these npm modules in your project using `npm install --save-dev`

+    del                    gulp-sourcemaps
+    gulp                   gulp-uglify
+    gulp-autoprefixer      gulp-watch
+    gulp-concat            gulp-webserver
+    gulp-minify-css        main-bower-files
+    gulp-ng-annotate       require-dir
+    gulp-sass              run-sequence
+    gulp-size

 #License